Shrutiwadile/Employee_Payroll_System/README.md

 2.Remove Employees: Removes employees by their unique ID.
 3.View Employee List: Displays all employees with their calculated salaries.
 4.Search Employees: Finds an employee by ID.
+5.Calculate Total Payroll: Computes the total salary for all employees.